Code-Institute-Submissions/project02-interactive-frontend/README.md

 *   CSS was validated using the **CSS Validation Service** provided by The World Wide Web Consortium (W3C): https://jigsaw.w3.org/css-validator/

 ##### During development:
+* Console.log was used extensively for viewing returned data and testing.
-* Div’s had vibrant background colours so that the developer was easily able to identify them
+* Div’s had vibrant background colours so that the developer was easily able to identify them.
 * Each change was viewed in a chrome browser and tested using developer tools at full width resolution and using a variety of device emulators; Galaxy SIII, Galaxy 5, Laptop touch screen, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad.
 * emote debugging using Android, Windows OS and Chrome Dev Tools was used to test each new functionality and new/updated page.
-* The SPA was audited using Chrome Dev Tools Audit functionality
+* The SPA was audited using Chrome Dev Tools Audit functionality.

 [Top of page](#topofpage)

 <a name="devtesting"></a>
-#### Development Testing
+#### Development/Defensive Design Testing
 Testing was carried out continuously while developing the SPA.
 Each input was tested for empty values and checked for zero results.

+As per the [Defensive Design](#def) Strategy described in the Strategy Plan, all form inputs are checked for empty values.
+Users are messaged if they click a search button without providing text or a date.
+Users are also informed by an on-screen text if their search returns no results.
+Users are left in no doubt what is required of them, and if their search was unsuccessful.

 |Error Catch| |
 |:---|:---|